-The Group Annual Report contains forward-looking statements.
+The annual report contains forward-looking statements.
 Such statements are subject to risks and uncertainties as various factors, many of which are beyond A.P.
-Møller - Mærsk A/S' control, may cause actual development and results to differ materially from expectations contained in the Group Annual Report.
+Møller - Mærsk A/S' control, may cause actual development and results to differ materially from expectations contained in the annual report.